 The “we’ll just have sex while we’re on the road” decision causes some significant complications, the resolving of which require more honesty than either is used to, and quite frankly they’re both kind of terrible at it.
 Even when they’re hurting each other, though, it’s within such a context of caring that you’re confident they’re going to work it out.
 At the end, after watching facet after facet of Tai and Ollie’s lives change and then click together, I had such a feeling of peace.

 Diversity notes: (1) Tai is Samoan.
-To me, Ollie read as either on the autism spectrum or with social anxiety, but it’s never labeled explicitly.
+To me, Ollie read as either on the autism spectrum or having social anxiety, but it’s never labeled explicitly.
 (2) Pene Henson is a queer woman.

 Thank you, Con Riley, for this lovely bisexual revelation romance that avoids all the garbage often packaged in the gay-for-you trope.